Should you invest in the stock market?

 Stock price volatility means the value of your shares goes up and down.

-If yours go down by a long way, you may lose your money.
+If yours goes down by a long way, you may lose your money.

-But that is not to say stock market investment isn’t worth it – you will need to take a level of investment risk if you want to be in with a chance of making a decent profit.
+But that is not to say stock market investment isn’t worth it – you will need to take some investment risk if you want to be in with a chance of making a decent profit.

 The key is following a strategy that aligns with your goals and tolerance for risk.